AbdulSami455/SamSend-EmailMarketingTool-with-aws_python_selenium_html-css/README.md

 Points in this SamSend Project
-1. Email Compose like Gmail..
+1. Email Compose like Gmail.
 2. Show a list of Email Templates registered in Aws Ses.
-3.
+3. Create Email Templates in Aws Ses.
+4.